Raeeskhan9266/home-lab-notes/tryhackme-progress.md

 Understanding both sides — how attacks are carried out and how they're detected/blocked — gives a more complete picture of real-world security work, and reinforces why fast detection and response matters as much as prevention.

+- [x]  **Room 4: Careers in Cyber**

+## Overview
+This room covered an overview of different career paths within cybersecurity, along with the core responsibilities of each role:

+- **Security Analyst** — Monitors systems and networks for suspicious activity, analyzes alerts, and investigates potential security incidents
+- **Security Engineer** — Designs, builds, and maintains security systems and infrastructure (firewalls, security tools, secure architecture)
+- **Incident Responder** — Responds to active security breaches, contains damage, and manages the process of recovering from an attack
+- **Digital Forensics Examiner** — Investigates systems after an incident to collect and preserve evidence, and reconstructs how an attack happened
+- **Malware Analyst** — Reverse-engineers and studies malicious software to understand its behavior, origin, and impact
+- **Penetration Tester** — Simulates real-world attacks against systems and applications (with authorization) to find vulnerabilities before malicious actors do
+- **Red Teamer** — Simulates full-scale, realistic adversary attacks against an organization to test detection and response capabilities across people, process, and technology — broader in scope than standard penetration testing

+## What I Learned
+This room helped me understand how the different roles in cybersecurity connect to each other — offensive roles (Penetration Tester, Red Teamer) find and exploit weaknesses, while defensive roles (Security Analyst, Incident Responder, Digital Forensics Examiner) detect, respond to, and investigate those same attacks.
+Malware Analyst and Security Engineer sit slightly adjacent to both, focusing on understanding threats and building resilient systems respectively.